AbdulrahmanGoda/Kernel-from-scratch/README.md

 - **File System Integration:** Exploring rudimentary file system support.
 - **Additional Drivers:** Expanding hardware support through new driver implementations.
 - **Enhanced Documentation:** Further improving documentation and code comments for clarity.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the license terms.

 ## Contact Me